Arconic’s Human Rights Policy comprises the following six principles.

 California (USA) law requires companies like Arconic that conduct business in that state to disclose the efforts they have taken to eliminate slavery and human trafficking from their supply chains.
 As such, the following description of the efforts we have taken is intended to meet this requirement:

-As stated in our Supplier Standards and demonstrated by our support of the United Nations Global Compact, Arconic strictly prohibits the use of slave labor and engagement in human trafficking and requires all suppliers to acknowledge and comply with our prohibition.
+As stated in our Supplier Standards, Arconic strictly prohibits the use of slave labor and engagement in human trafficking and requires all suppliers to acknowledge and comply with our prohibition.
 Arconic requires that all of our suppliers conduct business in a manner that respects human rights.

 If a supplier fails to comply with any of our requirements, including those regarding slavery and human trafficking, we will take appropriate action.
 This can include canceling all contracts and alerting local authorities of any suspected or confirmed illegal activity.